EffectsSDK/video-effects-sdk-web/README.md

 ## Requirements

-- Obtaining Effects SDK Customer ID
+- Obtain an Effects SDK Customer ID
-- SSL to get MediaStream from browser
+- SSL certificate to access MediaStream from the browser
+- Enable Hardware Acceleration
-- Support of WebGL 2.0
+- Support for WebGL 2.0
 - WebGPU support (optional)